 Felder and his wife Kelly have five children Destiny, 17; Jazmine, 13; Alexa, 10, EJ, 6; and Faith, 4.

-"Gus has a tremendous background in football in general and strength and conditioning specifically," Richt said.
-"He'll be a great addition to our staff and I'm sure our players will respond to him in a very positive way."
+"Gus has a tremendous background in football and strength and conditioning specifically," UGA head coach Mark Richt said.
+"He has been a great addition to our staff and I'm sure our players respond to him in a very positive way."

 Felder, who was actually involved in boxing before playing football, will continue and further develop the team's mixed martial arts program in additional to strength and conditioning duties.